 What’s your one challenge in building a marketplace like Trulia?

-That’s why at Trulia, we’ve always put a strong focus in having trusted , especially in the rentals market, so the renters can confidently find their rentals.
+That’s why at Trulia, we’ve always put a strong focus on having trusted services, especially in the rentals market, so the renters can confidently find their rentals.
 Focus on building unique and valuable supply, then the demand will follow.

 Working in a very similar industry, the title of “General Manager” is an interesting one to me — especially for folks with a product background like ourselves.
 I’m curious, how do you see a General Manager and a senior product role being similar or different?

-What are the key differences between and individual contributor PM versus a PM in leadership roles?
+What are the key differences between a junior individual contributor PM versus a PM in leadership roles?

 As you move into management, like any other function, being a people manager in product means that you will have less time executing and actually launching products.